awsdocs/amazon-sagemaker-developer-guide/doc_source/algorithms-choose.md

 After choosing an algorithm, you must decide which implementation of it you want to use\.
 Amazon SageMaker supports three implementation options that require increasing levels of effort\.
 + **Built\-in algorithms** require the least effort and scale if the data set is large and significant resources are needed to train and deploy the model\.
 + If there is no built\-in solution that works, try to develop one that uses **pre\-made images for machine and deep learning frameworks** for supported frameworks such as Scikit\-Learn, TensorFlow, PyTorch, MXNet, or Chainer\.
 + If you need to run custom packages or use any code which isn’t a part of a supported framework or available via PyPi, then you need to build **your own custom Docker image** that is configured to install the necessary packages or software\.
-The custom image must also be pushed to an online repository like the Amazon Elastic Container Service\.
+The custom image must also be pushed to an online repository like the Amazon Elastic Container Registry\.

 **Topics**
 + [Use a built\-in algorithm](#built-in-algorithms-benefits)